 This concession is dominated by Proterozoic Birmian rocks which consist of turbidite facies sedimentary sequences.
 There are essentially two kinds of gold deposit that occur in the Siguiri basin: laterite or CAP mineralisation and in situ quartz vein-related mineralisation.
 The first appears as aprons of colluvial or as palaeo-channels of alluvial lateritic gravel adjacent to, and directly above, the latter.

-The ore and waste is mined by a mining contractor in a conventional open-pit mining operation.
-Ore is treated using carbon-in-pulp (CIP) and heap-leach processes.
+The ore and waste are mined by a mining contractor in a conventional open-pit mining operation.
+Ore was earlier treated using carbon-in-pulp (CIP) and heap-leach processes.
 In 2009, the CIP plant increased volumes to 10.4Mt.

 The Boure area, where Siguiri’s current mining activity is focused, is home to around 40,000 people in 12 villages – Kintinian, Boukaria, Balato, Fatoya, Kofilani, Samany, Kourouni, Kamatiguiya, Setiguiya, Kourouda, Lenkekoe and Fenserekolen – all within the sub-prefecture of Kintinian.

 Further exploration here and at nearby Sintroco saw a further 1.3Moz converted to reserves.
 The design of a second gravity concentrator and de-gritting facilities was finalised and installed during 2009, with improved productivity expected.
-Studies to increase throughput are under way since 2010.
+Studies to increase throughput were commissioned in 2010.

 The production from the mine in 2019 accounted for 14% of the production in the region.